DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/legend_title.md

 Using css styles you can easy to arrange elements relative to each other.

-In the example below demonstrates how to change position legend items and labels using the [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) and class names:
+Use CSS styles to rearrange legend items and labels, as shown in the following example:

 .embedded-demo({ "path": "layout/legend", "showThemeSelector": true })